BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 Visit Our Saviour´s Church

-If you are in Christiana and have some extra free time on your hands, I suggest visiting Our Saviour´s Church (check opening hours and maybe visit beforehand).
-It is just around the corner (of Christiana) and has a unique architecture.
+If you are in Christiania and have some extra free time on your hands, I suggest visiting Our Saviour´s Church (check opening hours).
+It is just around the corner (of Christiania) and has a unique architecture.
 The serpentine spire of the church was inaugurated in 1752, and you can climb the 400 steps to the top (with about 150 of them wrapped around the outside of the tower).

 Unfortunately, the tower was closed at the time of my visit (end of December), but the views are apparently gorgeous.